 - WIC Program

-Women, Infants, and Children provides nutritious food to supplement diets, information on healthy eating, and referrals for health care for women who are pregnant, postpartum and breast feeding, and children to age 5.
+Women, Infants, and Children provide nutritious food to supplement diets, information on healthy eating, and referrals for health care for women who are pregnant, postpartum and breastfeeding, and children to age 5.

 500 Bluff St. | 255-1769